secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 - The `training set`, used to train SimFL
 - The `validation set`, used to understand model performance
-- The `test set`, used to generate predictions and shapley values on most recent cases to be consumed by NGOs in the federation
+- The `test set`, used to generate predictions and Shapley values on most recent cases to be consumed by NGOs in the federation

 ## Evaluation Results